 So after doing that, here’s what your final list might look like:

-And after doing a vanity number search for every available toll free prefix here’s what your results might look like:
+And after doing a vanity number search for every available toll free prefix, here’s what your results might look like:

 Whether you are a one-person team or a large company, UniTel Voice has the virtual phone system features you need to stay connected and sound professional.
 We’re confident we have what you’re looking for.
 More features.
 More Minutes.
 Better pricing.
 Better support.
-See why over 20,000 small business have chosen UniTel Voice as their business phone service provider by trying our 30-day risk-free trial today!
+See why over 20,000 small businesses have chosen UniTel Voice as their business phone service provider by trying our 30-day risk-free trial today!